aubarb/My-Reddit-Lite/src/notes.md

       (media is an object containing media info / only if video , else media: null)
     url: image url (if image, if video it redirect to page post link)
     permalink: link of the post when we open it (gives access to comments);

+SEARCH
+using the search input bar & onChange / onSubmit attribute when user search for "item" need to display only <Post /> which title contains "item" if !item display = none

+[searchTerm, setSearchTerm] = useState

+//inside Post
+handleDisplay {
+    if (title contains searchTerm) {
+        return
+    } else {
+        return "none"
+    }
+}

+Inside App
+handleSubmit {
+    setSearchTerm(submitValue)
+}

+Add a clear button?